 Accidents involving commercial trucks have the potential to be far more dangerous than crashes involving smaller vehicles.
-The large size and weight of an 18 wheeler can provide an enormous amount of momentum which can be difficult to control, even at low speeds.
-Due to the increased danger associated with trucking accidents, many trucking companies are required to install devices known as electronic on-board recorders (EOBR) onto each of their vehicles.
-When the negligent actions of commercial truck divers lead to accidents, the information recorded onto an EOBR can be vital in proving a truck driver was at fault.
+The large size and weight of an 18-wheeler can provide an enormous amount of momentum, which can be challenging to control, even at low speeds.
+Due to the increased danger associated with trucking accidents, many trucking companies must install electronic onboard recorders (EOBR) devices onto each of their vehicles.
+When the negligent actions of commercial truck divers lead to accidents, the information recorded on an EOBR can be vital in proving a truck driver was at fault.

 Why hire us?
 Our lead attorney’s accolades include:

 - Top 40 Trial Lawyers Under 40 by the National Trial Lawyers

 - Master Advocate Designation by the National Institute of Trial Advocacy

 - Named to Nevada’s Top Lawyers list by Desert Companion Magazine